truelossless/crocolang/README.md

 ## Using croco

-You probably want to put the croco executable in your path.
+You probably want to put the crocoi/crocol executable in your path.
-Once it's done, you can use do `croco myfile.croco` in your favorite shell !
+Once it's done, you can use do `crocoi myfile.croco` in your favorite shell to run your myfile with the croco interpreter !

 ```
-$ croco --help
+$ crocoi --help
-Usage: croco [OPTIONS]
+Usage: crocoi [OPTIONS]

 Positional arguments:
   input          the .croco file to execute